Chrisinho8/DACH-data-job-market/README.md

 ![tests](https://github.com/Chrisinho8/DACH-data-job-market/actions/workflows/tests.yml/badge.svg)

-**3,991 live data-job postings across Germany, Austria and Switzerland.
-132 of them, 3.3%, are advertised as junior.
-That is eleven senior openings for every junior one, and zero junior roles at all for data architects and BI developers.
-Meanwhile the average posting has been open 54 days against a median of 15, so the market is not just top-heavy, it is slow at the top.**
+A weekly snapshot of the DACH data-job market: 3,991 live postings across Germany, Austria and Switzerland, of which 132, just 3.3%, are advertised as junior.
+That is eleven senior openings for every junior one, and none at all for data architects or BI developers.
+Every Monday a Databricks pipeline pulls live postings from the Adzuna API, deduplicates and classifies them through a bronze/silver/gold Delta Lake, scans each one against a curated 47-term skills dictionary, and publishes the aggregates to a static site.
+Built with PySpark, Delta Lake, Auto Loader, Unity Catalog, Databricks Workflows, SQL, Chart.js, GitHub Actions and Pages.

 **[Live tracker](https://Chrisinho8.github.io/DACH-data-job-market/)**
 : maps, country comparisons and role breakdowns, rebuilt every Monday.